acheng1230/Udacity_DataScientist_Nanodegree/Project_02/README.md

 #### 1. Overview <a name="summary"></a>

 This project used data provided by [Figure Eight](https://appen.com/) to build a machine learning model to properly classify disaster data.
 The data set contains real messages created during disaster events.
 A machine learning pipeline is trained on the data set and categorizes these events.
-Finally, the following web app allows for users to input a new message to get a classification result in several categories.
+Finally, the following web app allows for users to input a new message to get a classification result in various categories.

 #### 2. Requirements <a name="requirements"></a>